259 Glioblastoma Clinical Trials Recruiting Now (May 2026): GBM — CAR-T, Vaccines, Niraparib, GammaTile, TTFields

 Are there trials specifically for MGMT-unmethylated GBM?

 Yes — MGMT-unmethylated patients benefit less from temozolomide alone, so several trials specifically target this population.
-Examples include pulsed radiation therapy (NCT07452458), UCPVax vaccine + pembrolizumab (NCT07347210), and chemoprotection to allow higher TMZ doses (NCT05052957).
+The flagship Phase 3 is niraparib vs TMZ in newly-diagnosed MGMT-unmethylated GBM (NCT06388733).
+Other approaches include chemoprotection to allow higher TMZ doses (hSTAR NCT05052957).
+Sonocloud-9 BBB-opening + carboplatin (NCT05902169) is also a Phase 3 for recurrent disease.

 What is the difference between IDH-wildtype and IDH-mutant glioblastoma?